 And the way that you can stand out is by listing skills and traits that you have that will serve a personal trainer well.

-I already mentioned some of the above when talking about the summary/profile section.
+I mentioned some of the above in the summary/profile section.

-While you should put all the skills that are relevant to you, don’t go too overboard.
+While you should put all the relevant skills to you, don’t go too overboard.

 If you have around 10, that’s a good number.
 Less is fine, as well.
 But don’t go over that.

-Strictly speaking, this is difficult to apply to a resume of a personal trainer with little or no experience but as your career goes along, upgrade your resume to include impressive targets that you may have reached.
+Strictly speaking, this is difficult to apply to a resume of a personal trainer with little or no experience.
+However, as your career progresses, upgrade your resume to include impressive targets you may have reached.